'Cuddled in Kim Jong Un’s arms': North Koreans envisage unification ahead of summit

 Cosmetics clerk Yang Su Jong, 27, also said she believes “it’s not long” before unification happens, in part because Kim had made North Korea a “strong nuclear power.”

-And North Koreans said they see their Southern neighbours as family.
+And North Koreans said they see their Southern neighbors as family.

 “North and South are one blood,” Pyongyang waitress Song Jin A told Reuters.
 “As a new generation, we want to live with our compatriots in the South as one, (we) want to all live together cuddled in our leader Kim Jong Un’s arms.”